els-p/Bot_or_Human/README.md

 Classifying posts from Reddit -Bot or Human?

 ## Problem Statement
-Social media posts content can be created by computer bots.
+Social media post content can be created by computer bots.
 How can we cut out the noise to find posts actually contributed by humans?

 ## Goal
 To build a binary classifer model that can identify if a post is from either of the the below two subreddits: